LetMeR00t/TA-thehive-cortex/CONTRIBUTE.md

 - **UCC Framework**: All UI changes MUST be made in `globalConfig.json`.
 Manual changes to `default/data/ui` will be overwritten during the next build.
 Note: custom XML views are stored in `package/default/data/ui/views`.
 - **Splunk Tokens Evaluation**: When checking if a dashboard token is defined in an SPL `eval`, always escape the comparison token with `$$` (e.g., `"$token$" == "$$token$$"`).
 This prevents the condition from becoming always true after token substitution (e.g., `"-1d" == "-1d"`).
 - **Library Isolation**: Third-party libraries must be placed in `package/bin/ta_thehive_cortex/libs` to avoid conflicts with other Splunk apps.
+- **Mako `appserver/templates/base.html` is emitted by `ucc-gen` itself**: AppInspect flags it as a `future_failure` (removed in Splunk 10.4) and advises "regenerate the app with UCC framework version 6.3.0 or later".
+That advice is not actionable -- UCC **6.5.3** still generates the file, and the source tree has no `package/appserver/templates/` at all.
+Nothing can be done from this repository; wait for an UCC release that stops emitting it.
+Do **not** delete the template by hand: it backs the configuration UI.
+- **`requirements.txt` is a source file, not a virtualenv**: the standard Python `.gitignore` carries a bare `lib/` rule, which silently swallowed `package/lib/requirements.txt` -- the file pinning every runtime dependency of the add-on.
+A fresh clone could not rebuild the same TA.
+The `.gitignore` now re-includes it explicitly.
+When a build reads a file, check `git check-ignore -v` on that file before assuming it is versioned.
+- **`python.required` is a version list, not an interpreter name**: `python.version = python3` (still required by current checks) and `python.required = 3.9, 3.13` are two different keys.
+Declaring `python.required` asserts compatibility with those interpreters, third-party libraries included -- set it deliberately, and mirror it in `globalConfig.json` under `meta.supportedPythonVersion`.
+- **`ucc-gen` pins its own floor for `splunktaucclib`**: upgrading the generator can fail the build with "found but has the wrong version" long before any code changes.
+Bump the pin in `package/lib/requirements.txt` to match the generator's minimum.
 - **Clean `.spl` (no compiled Python)**: `ucc-gen` installs pip deps with `--no-compile`, but it copies the source `bin/` verbatim.
 Running tests or scripts locally leaves `__pycache__`/`*.pyc` in `package/bin`, which then get embedded in `output/` and the `.spl`, failing Splunk Cloud AppInspect.
 Always strip `*.pyc`, `*.pyo` and `__pycache__` (in addition to `*.exe`/`*.pyd`) before `tar`-ing the package, and verify the archive itself with `tar -tzf TA-thehive-cortex.spl` rather than just checking `output/`.